-The Danish focal point is located within the National Board of Health (NBH), an autonomous Government agency linked to the Ministry of Health.
-The National Board of Health is made up of a number of divisions and centres, each dealing with its own area of expertise.
+The national focal point is located within the National Health Authority, an autonomous Government agency linked to the Ministry of Health.
+The National Health Authority is made up of a number of divisions and centres, each dealing with its own area of expertise.

 E-mail addresses have been inserted in a way discouraging spam.
 Please replace [a] by @ before actually using any of the e-mail addresses.

-The latest survey among the general population (16 years and over, using a multi-method) was carried out in 2013.
-The sample size consisted of 10 740 people aged 16–64.
+The latest general population survey (participants aged 16 years and over, using a multi-method) was carried out in 2013.
+The sample consisted of 10 740 people aged 16–64.
 Previous surveys were conducted in 1990, 2000, 2005, 2008 and 2010.
 In the 2013 survey the lifetime prevalence of cannabis use was 35.6 %, followed by amphetamines at 6.6 % and cocaine at 5.2 %.
 Last year prevalence of cannabis use was 6.9 %, and last month prevalence was 2.7 %.
-One in two young adults aged 16–34 had ever tried cannabis (lifetime prevalence of 45.9 %), while one in 10 had ever tried amphetamines or cocaine.
+One in two young adults (aged 16–34) had ever tried cannabis (lifetime prevalence of 45.9 %), while one in 10 had ever tried amphetamines or cocaine.
 About 17.6 % of young adults reported using cannabis in the last year and 6.4 % reported using it in the last month.
 These data, when compared to previous studies, indicate a slight upward trend in cannabis use among young adults since 2010.
 The survey also indicates a decreasing trend in amphetamines and ecstasy use among young people aged 16–24 since 2000, while cocaine use remained reasonably stable during that period among this age group.

-The survey also examined the prevalence of ketamine and GHB use, and found that less than 1 % of 16- to 24-year-olds reported recent use of these new substances.
+The survey also examined the prevalence of ketamine and gamma hydroxybutyrate (GHB) use, and found that less than 1 % of 16- to 24-year-olds reported recent use of these new substances.

-In 2010 a nightlife survey was carried out by the Centre for Alcohol and Drug Research of Aarhus University, which indicated that more than half of nightclub visitors had ever used cannabis, while about 40 % had used an illicit substance other than cannabis.
+In 2010 a nightlife survey carried out by the Centre for Alcohol and Drug Research of Aarhus University indicated that more than half of nightclub visitors had ever used cannabis, while about 40 % had used an illicit substance other than cannabis.
 Polydrug use is common in these settings, when a mix of illicit and licit substances is used.

 In Denmark, drug prevention is situated within wider comprehensive measures, implemented by various actors, that aim to enhance mental health and overall well-being through minimising inequalities among different social groups.

-The main responsibility for implementation of prevention interventions lies with the municipalities, with the assistance and support of the Danish Health and Medicines Authority.
+The main responsibility for implementing prevention interventions lies with the municipalities, with the assistance and support of the National Health Authority.
 Municipalities plan universal and selective prevention in schools, the community and local recreational centres.
-The Danish Health and Medicines Authority provides support by producing information material and developing prevention projects, and by monitoring and providing overall guidance.
+The National Health Authority provides support by producing information material and developing prevention projects, and by monitoring and providing overall guidance.
 In 2012–13 it issued prevention packages for municipalities on alcohol and drug use among young people, on mental health and on tobacco.
 In recent years there has been an increased focus on alcohol and universal prevention interventions in educational institutions.
-In addition, six model communities are involved in testing new ways of working with young people outside the educational system.
-Nevertheless, manualised prevention programmes are rarely implemented.
+In addition, six model communities are involved in testing new ways of working outside the educational system with young people.
+However, manualised prevention programmes are rarely implemented.

 Selective prevention is mostly targeted at recreational settings, with close cooperation between the main players involved in this area (municipalities, police and restaurant owners).
 The municipalities’ licensing boards are increasingly using plans for restaurants as a means of prevention in a nightlife context and are working closely with restaurant owners’ associations.
 Numerous municipalities offer courses on prevention to restaurant owners.
-In 2009–11 the Responsible Alcohol Serving project ran in 20 municipalities.
+In 2013 the Responsible Alcohol Serving project ran in two out of every three municipalities.
 Although it focused on alcohol, the evidence from similar projects elsewhere indicated that the activities also contributed to a reduction in the prevalence of drugs in nightlife settings.
-An evaluation showed a high level of interest from all actors in cooperating and contributing to a safer nightlife environment.
+An evaluation showed a high level of interest from all actors in cooperating for and contributing to a safer nightlife environment.
 A number of campaigns and information events have been organised at music festivals, including at Denmark’s largest, the Roskilde Festival.